dpweix/gruMEWMA/README.md

 package.
 Note that `TensorFlow` must be installed on the `Python` instance toward which `reticulate` points.

-Additionally, these files make use of `here` package to avoid needed absolute pathing for file locations, aside from `gru_functions.py`.
+Additionally, these files make use of the `here` package to avoid needing absolute pathing for file locations, aside from `gru_functions.py`.
 In order for the `here` package to work, please open this repository as an `R` project.
 Alternatively, absolute pathing may be added to each file for a specific user.

 ``` r
 library("reticulate")